cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/incorporating-deseqdataset-into-microbiomestat.md

 ---
 description: >-
-  A guide on converting data from DESeqDataSet format into the MicrobiomeStat framework.
+  A guide on converting DESeqDataSet data format into the MicrobiomeStat format.
 ---

 # Converting DESeqDataSet into MicrobiomeStat

-This guide provides a systematic approach for importing data from the DESeqDataSet format to MicrobiomeStat.
+This guide provides the recipe for converting the DESeqDataSet format to MicrobiomeStat format.

 To begin, let's inspect the initial structure of our DESeqDataSet data: